Key features

 The netlify-sveltekit

-adapter supports the beta release of Edge Functions.
+adapter supports Edge Functions.
 To enable Edge Functions for your SvelteKit project, you need to update your svelte.config.js

 file.
 Specifically, add the edge: true